counsyl/capone/README.md

 Receivable balance greater than zero?"
-One would have to calculate the ledger balance over literally the product of all ledgers and all non-`ledger` objects in the database, and then filter them for all those with balances above zero, which is obviously a too-expensive query.
+One would have to calculate the ledger balance over literally the product of all ledgers and all non-`ledger` objects in the database, and then filter them for all those with balances above zero, to answer this question, which is obviously too expensive.
 By keeping track of the per-`Ledger` balance for each object used as evidence in a `Transaction`, we can much more easily make these queries with very little overhead.

 ## Usage